kul/kul.github.io/java-lang-changes.md

 /// * pattern matching
 /// * unnamed variables
 /// * text blocks
+///
+/// post java 11, one can run this with `java FileName.java`, and it will
+/// be compiled to class file in memory before execution.

 void main() {                                    // implicit classes and instance level main